-There are a few things to keep in mind when buying pure emu oil and emu oil products – follow this guide to ensure you find a quality product that suits your needs.
+There are a few things to keep in mind when buying pure emu oil products – follow this guide to ensure you find a quality product that suits your needs.

 It’s an oil, not a cream

-Make sure the emu oil you buy is listed with the Therapeutic Goods Administration
+Make sure the PRODUCT you buy is listed with the Therapeutic Goods Administration

-All emu oil claiming to be 100% pure emu oil should have an AUSTL Number on the label – this tells you that the pure emu oil product you’re buying is listed with the Therapeutic Goods Administration in Australia.
+All pure emu oil should have an AUSTL Number on the label – this tells you that the oil product you’re buying is listed with the Therapeutic Goods Administration in Australia.
 The number will be displayed on the label and should look something like this: AUSTL95322 (it usually has five or six numbers following the letters AUSTL).
-All pure emu oil products have to go through stringent testing and must be processed and bottled at licensed premises (pharmaceutical companies).
-Unfortunately there are still some products labelled as emu oil on the market that do not meet these criteria – they’re usually the cheaper versions of emu oil.
+All products have to go through stringent testing and must be processed and bottled at licensed premises (pharmaceutical companies).
+Unfortunately there are still some products labelled as emu oil on the market that do not meet these criteria – they’re usually the cheaper versions.

 Watch out for added fragrances

 Pure, fresh emu oil has no scent, so beware of anything claiming to be ‘pure emu oil’ that has fragrances added, such as lavender.
-It’s likely that the emu oil is old and the fragrance has been added to cover up the rancid oil smell.
+It’s likely that it is old and the fragrance has been added to cover up the rancid oil smell.

 Do you want an oil to use topically or capsules to take internally?

 As a guide, pure emu oil capsules are often the best option for long-term use.
-Emu oil capsules are used to treat the same conditions that the topical oil addresses – for example, arthritis, eczema, psoriasis and aches and pains.
-We have many customers who now use Talyala Emu Oil Capsules for these conditions and most find that once they start taking emu oil in capsule form they don’t need to use the oil topically nearly as much.
+Capsules are used to treat the same conditions that the topical oil addresses – for example, arthritis, eczema, psoriasis and aches and pains.
+We have many customers who now use Talyala Emu Oil Capsules for these conditions and most find that once they start taking capsule form they don’t need to use the oil topically nearly as much.

 This is where pure emu oil comes into its own – you can use it for just about everything, including arthritis, eczema, psoriasis, aches, as a face moisturiser, and to treat burns and sunburn.